rackerlabs/support-how-to/content/dedicated-hosting/add-new-vpn-user-myrackspace-portal.md

 product_url: dedicated-hosting
 ---

-Adding new client VPN users is now an automated task within the MyRackspace portal.
+Adding new client VPN users is now an automated task within the MyRackspace Portal.
 This article describes how to add a new VPN using a ticket template.

-### Create a ticket in the MyRackspace portal
+### Create a ticket in the MyRackspace Portal

-1. Log in to the [MyRackspace customer portal](https://my.rackspace.com/portal/auth/login).
+1. Log in to the [MyRackspace Portal](https://my.rackspace.com/portal/auth/login).

    You will need your Rackspace account number, as well as your username and password.